AP.6 Graduate Policies

 AP.6.9.3 Master's Thesis

 When a thesis proposal has been approved by the appropriate unit, the program director/chair sends the collegiate dean or director a copy of the thesis proposal, including the approval signatures of the master's thesis committee members.
 Students may enroll in thesis research (799) at the beginning of the next semester.
 Students must register for a minimum of three credit hours in their first semester of 799.
-After that semester, students must enroll for at least one credit of 799 per semester until the thesis is complete and has been successfully submitted to the library.
+After that semester, students must enroll for at least one credit of 799 per semester, unless on a Leave of Absence, until the thesis is complete and has been successfully submitted to the library.
 Such students enrolled for one credit of 799 may be considered in status (either full-time or half-time), if the following requirement is met: the student, advisor, and program director/chair must certify each semester that the student is working full-time or half-time on the thesis, using the form provided by the Office of the University Registrar prior to the first day of classes for the semester.
 See AP.6.2 Full-time and Half-time Status Classification for more information.
-Please note: Master's students must maintain continuous enrollment in 799, excluding summers, each semester until the thesis is complete and has been successfully submitted to the library.
+Please note: Master's students must maintain continuous enrollment in 799, excluding summers, each semester until the thesis is complete and has been successfully submitted to the library, with the exception of terms in which a student is on a Leave of Absence.
 Students who are completing their thesis in the summer must be registered for at least 1 credit of 799 in the summer.
 Graduation candidates who miss the library deadline for thesis submission but do submit successfully before the next semester begins do not have to register for 799 in the next semester.
 Such students must apply for graduation in order to have their degree conferred.
 If satisfactory progress is being made, students registered in 799 are graded IP until work is complete; at that time they are graded S/NC.
 If progress is unsatisfactory in a semester, a grade of NC will be assigned.
 When the thesis is completed, a final grade of S or NC is assigned, and previous IP grades are updated by the Office of the University Registrar to reflect the final S or NC grade.
 If the student voluntarily resigns or is terminated due to time limit, the grade of NC will be assigned.
 NC credits do not count toward minimum program requirements for 799.
 Insufficient 799 progress in a semester may impact international student eligibility for Optional Practical Training.
 Students should confirm their local academic unit's policy regarding the impact of an NC on eligibility for termination (See AP 6.6.2).

 Students selecting the thesis option should obtain a copy of Mason's Thesis, Dissertation, or Project Guide.
 Students may register in 799 only after their thesis proposal has been submitted and approved as prescribed in the guide.
 Any student not in attendance at Mason who is preparing a thesis under the active supervision of a member of the faculty or wishes to take an exam must maintain continuous registration in 799 for at least 1 credit per semester.